awootton/knotfreeiot/knotoperator/ReadMe.md

+We still use this to do a deploy.
+Run apply_namespace.go

-This one got deprecated.
+This operator got deprecated.
 The new one is ../knotoperatorv1

 see https://github.com/operator-framework/operator-sdk